Bkim-git/DfW-algorithm/README.md

-# Depth-from-Wave (DfW) Algorithm
+# Description

-A Python implementation of the **DfW** algorithm for water depth mapping from coastal surface wave video.
+This is a Python implementation of the **DfW** algorithm for water depth mapping from coastal surface wave video.

-## Overview
 This tool retrieves nearshore water depth map from surface wave video by analyzing dynamic wave patterns and solving the nonlinear dispersion relation.

 ### Project Structure